mathieudutour/Bruit-Blanc/README.md

 - Record your own sound and add it to the mix
 - The birds are too louds?
 Control the volume of each sounds independently
-- Start a _decrescendo_ to lower the volume over a time
+- Start a _decrescendo_ to lower the volume over a time period

 ![Bruit Blanc screenshots](./assets/illustration.png)